serpent-os/serpentos.com/docs/blog/posts/calm-before-the-storm.md

 ---

-It's that time of month again, and we have some details to share with you on boot management, as well as plans for real installs landing in May.Additionally, plans for "deferred updates" via mandatory reboots have been dropped!
+It's that time of month again, and we have some details to share with you on boot management, as well as plans for real installs landing in May.
+Additionally, plans for "deferred updates" via mandatory reboots have been dropped!

 ![wip boot code](../../static/img/blog/calm-before-the-storm/Featured.webp)